All Episodes

 The idea that two of these planes might cost $4 billion is entirely reasonable.

-It happens to be the largest, which is what's needed.
+It happens to be the largest, which is what's needed, domestic aircraft made.

-Pentagon budget documents show Boeing programs slated to cost more than 4.2 billion dollars.
+Pentagon budget documents show Boeing programs slated to cost more than $4.2 billion.

-Government budget and procurement documents show that President Trump, President Elect Trump, was right to insist that the new Air Force One jets will cost taxpayers more than 4.2 billion dollars.
+Government budget and procurement documents show that President Trump, President-elect Trump, was right to insist that the new Air Force One jets will cost taxpayers more than $4.2 billion.

 How many people do you remember going on cable news, Fox News, MSNBC, CNN, trashing Trump for being an ignoramus on this?

-UK Daily Mayo has obtained documents showing long-term research, development, test, and evaluation costs alone running to 2.872 billion dollars.
+UK Daily Mail has obtained documents showing long-term research, development, test, and evaluation costs alone running to $2.872 billion.

-What are you four billion is Trump is 180 million, 189 million dollars was the first payment of the first contract that that was simply a we're gonna do it deal.
+$189 million was the first payment of the first contract that was simply a we're going to do it deal.

 It had nothing to do with the actual cost of the airplane.

-This is folks, it's a serious problem, and I I it may sound funny to you when I say it, or it may sound cruel, but there's just way too much stupidity out there among people who ought To know better.
+And it may sound funny to you when I say it, or it may sound cruel, but there's just way too much stupidity out there among people who ought to know better.

 They're not even trying to.